angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 G3: I'm on the play and my hand has a Doomsday, a Brainstorm, some lands, and 3 discard spells.
-All my discard spells function as timewalks, and I naturally draw into what I need to storm out on turn 4.
+All my discard spells function as timewalks, and I naturally draw into what I need to _Storm_ out on turn 4.

 2-0.
 Glad I dropped from that stupid Classic.